 - Tech Support.
 Ideal for those who are tech-challenged.

 - SEO Friendly.
-You definitely need this if you want a higher ranking website that more people will find on search engines.
+You need this if you want a higher-ranking website that more people will find on search engines.

 - User Friendly.
 With premium WordPress themes, it’s easy to make changes to your site.
-With free themes, it’s common you’ll have to adjust code and may need to understand HTML.
+With free themes, it’s expected you’ll have to adjust code and may need to understand HTML.

 - Unique Designs.
 No generic designs.
 Just a stunning, unique, and professional blog.

-These themes are made by brands with longevity and great ratings.
+Brands make these themes with longevity and excellent ratings.
 They are user-approved and include all the features that a great theme should have, including: